 Reporting & Assessment

-At Armadale PS, we work tirelessly to provide students (and their families) with detailed and timely information on their learning journey and how they will be supported to grow.
+At Armadale Primary School, we provide students (and their families) with detailed and timely information on their learning journey and how they will be supported to grow.
 This document provides an overview of our formal reporting and assessment processes and is designed to help parents understand how to access information about their child’s academic progress.
 In conjunction with ongoing personalised conversations during class time, we want to ensure our students are always receiving advice on how they can continue to develop key knowledge, skills and the disposition to enable learning.

 Semester Reports are released twice a year (at the end of term 2 and 4).
 At Armadale Primary School, we aim to describe your child as a learner.
 Is your child able to draw upon several strategies to solve a problem?
-Can your child give reasons for the way in which he/she chose to tackle a problem?
+Can your child give reasons for the way in which they chose to tackle a problem?
 Can your child connect their learning to the real world?
 Can your child determine the efficiency of strategies used?
-Most importantly, does your child know what he needs to know, do and be in order to grow?
+Most importantly, does your child know what needs to be done to take their learning further?